 An unremarkable industrial building off Cambridge Heath Road is home to this legendary brunch destination.
 Sundays are a particular draw, when hungover hipsters, local families and in-the-know tourists fuel up for a trip to the nearby Columbia Road flower market.
-Mad-haired in-house pianist Xavier Roide treats diners to loungeified pop hits on his white piano while faces are stuffed with pig’s cheek and Boston beans, pork chop with fried egg and Sriracha-drenched avocado on toast.
+Mad-haired in-house pianist Xavier Roide treats diners to loungeified pop on his white piano, while faces are stuffed with pig’s cheek and Boston beans, pork chop with fried egg and Sriracha-drenched avocado on toast.

 MORTIMER HOUSE KITCHEN, FITZROVIA

 Brunch is a guilt-free affair at Mortimer House Kitchen in Fitzrovia – a wellbeing restaurant manned by Sardinian-born chef Antonia ‘Lello’ Favuzzi, previously of Italian institution L’Anima.
 If it’s morning-after nursing you need, look no further than the goji-laced porridge bowls, or skip straight to the virtuous egg-white omelettes.
 Superfood-of-the-moment açaí makes an appearance in smoothies, while avocado gets a whole sub-menu and on-trend tonics such as coconut water, almond milk and flax seeds, crop up in everything from energy shots to juices.
-The flavour is Mediterreanean, the kitchen is open and the atmosphere buzzy.
+The flavour is Mediterreanean, the kitchen is open, the atmosphere buzzy.
 Work your way through the menu and leave with your dignity restored.

 RIDING HOUSE CAFÉ, FITZROVIA

 On weekdays, it’s a de facto office and meeting room for the West End’s fashionable media types, but at the weekend, the Riding House is the ideal pre-shopping feasting spot – and boy do they know their way around a brunch menu: a perfect proper English, excellent eggs, moreish chorizo hash browns and a jaw-widening New York-style Reuben sandwich.
-And if you’ve ever wondered whether tequila is a breakfast drink, their ice-creamy Palomino Prancer will convince you that it most definitely, resoundingly is.
+And if you’ve ever wondered whether tequila is a breakfast drink, their ice-creamy Palomino Prancer will convince you it most definitely, resoundingly is.